Choctawhatchee Audubon Society | Events (home)

 BIRD HUB CHAPTER PLACES PHOTOS

 All events are free and open to the public.
-Field Trips are usually 2-4 hours on Saturday mornings.
+Bird Walks are usually 2-4 hours on Saturday mornings.
 Programs (slide shows, etc.) are held the first Thursday of all months except June, July, and August.
-People arrive between 6 and 7 PM, when the program begins.
-As of 2022, programs are held in Room 800 on the 2nd floor of the Chandler Center (NW door of 519 Helms St.) at the Crosspoint Church in Niceville.
+People arrive between 6 PM and 7 PM, when the program begins.
+Programs are held in Room 800 on the 2nd floor of the Chandler Center (NW door of 519 Helms St.) at the Crosspoint Church in Niceville.
 CLICK the place (it's a map link).
 When there, use any parking lot nearby.
 Walk in the door (NW building corner) under the red map marker.
 For more information, click our Facebook link.
 Admission is free and open to the public.
 Children should be accompanied by an adult.
-Feel free to wear a mask to protect yourself and others.

-For most Field Trips, binoculars are almost a must, especially to study birds and butterflies.
+For most Bird Walks, binoculars are almost a must, especially to study birds and butterflies.
 If you have a spotting scope and/or camera, bring them.
 Don't have binoculars?
-We may have extra pair or two to borrow, and your leader will to try to show you several birds through a spotting scope.
+We may have an extra pair or two to borrow, and your leader will to try to show you several birds through a spotting scope.
 Many bird identifications are made on sounds and behavior.
 We will teach you how.
 Be sure to bring drinking water; you may want to bring snacks too.
-Field trips may lead down trails with chiggers and mosquitos, so wear long pants, socks, and water-resistant, closed-toe shoes.
-Bring a hat, sunscreen, and insect repellent, but please refrain from spraying in the immediate presence of others (e.g., 2 bus-lengths or closer).
+Bird walks may lead down trails with chiggers and mosquitos, so wear long pants, socks, and water-resistant, closed-toe shoes.
+Bring a hat, sunscreen, and insect repellent, but please refrain from spraying in the immediate presence of others (e.g., nearer than 2 bus-lengths).

-2024 January 27, SATURDAY FIELD TRIP to Niceville & Valparaiso Shorelines.
-Leader Walt Spence 850:582:7064.
-Meet 7:30 am in the Parking lot, Mattress Depot, Bayou Plaza, Rt 20 Niceville.
-Enjoy some local history as we look along local shorelines.
-Dress for windy and perhaps color weather.
-Don’t forget your binocular
+2025 JANUARY 25, SATURDAY MORNING BIRD WALK to Niceville & Valparaiso Shorelines.
+Leader Walt Spence (850) 582-7064.
+Meet at 7:30 AM in the Skipper's Furniture parking lot, Bayou Plaza, 597 W John Sims Parkway, Niceville.
+Enjoy some local history as we bird along local shorelines.
+Dress for windy weather, bring scopes and binoculars.

 CAS Newsletter Shorelines (PDF files): Spring 2017 Winter 2016-17 Fall 2016 Spring 2016 Winter 2015-16